opral/monorepo/rfcs/sdk-js/RFC.md

   - get language information from the user object stored in DB
   - custom; some things we didn't think of

+We can find better names for those strategies once we implement them.

 There is the need to support multiple strategies.
 If the first one does not match, the next strategies will be tried until a match is found.
 If nothing matches, the `referenceLanguage` will be used.

 Setting up auto detection is optional.
 Developers can also just call the `changeLanguage` function directly.

 Each strategy will need a special framework agnostic implementation, to pass the necessary information to those detection functions.

 For the first version we probably won't need all of the strategies.

-> What detection strategies do we want to support?
+We will implement `rootSlug`, `acceptLanguageHeader` and `navigator` to cover a majority of use cases.

 #### config structure